 After finishing your bachelor’s degree, you may choose to earn a stand-alone master’s degree.
-This degree is optional, as most students earn master’s degrees as part of their doctoral programs.
+This degree is optional, as many students earn master’s degrees as part of their doctoral programs.
 However, earning a master’s degree first might make you a more competitive candidate for admission to doctoral programs.
 Most psychology master’s programs require a certain number of psychology credit hours as a prerequisite.
 Master’s degree programs typically require between 30 to 45 credit hours and take about one to three years to complete.
 The degree awarded is either a Master of Arts (MA) or Master of Science (MS) degree.

 2. Earn a PsyD or PhD in Psychology.

 Practicing psychologists in most states need a terminal, doctoral degree in psychology.
 There are two types of doctoral degrees in psychology: a Doctor of Philosophy (PhD) in Psychology and a Doctor of Psychology (PsyD).
 Regardless of which type of program you choose, the doctoral program should be regionally accredited and, in most cases, accredited by the APA.
 Doctoral degrees in psychology usually take four to seven years to finish.
 You can learn more about the differences between these degrees on our home page.

 3. Accrue the required supervised experience and get licensed to practice as a psychologist.

 Psychologists in all states need proper licensure.
 In addition to a doctoral degree in psychology, you will need to gain supervised experience in your field.
 Each state requires a certain number of supervised experience hours before you are eligible for licensure.
 These typically take place over a span of two years.
-Most states allow you to include doctoral internships as part of this requirement.
+Most states allow you to include doctoral internships and practicums as part of this requirement.

 Once you complete the education and experience requirements, you are ready to apply for psychology licensure in your state.
 To earn a license, you need to submit an application to your state board and pass the EPPP, as well as any required state jurisprudence exams.

 Maintaining Your License and Continuing Education